 Anyone who claims to be able to hear the difference between a valve and silicon diode rectifier is either suffering from wishful thinking or self-delusion.
 As always, any test must be double-blind or the 'results' obtained aren't worth the time spent obtaining them.
 All sighted tests (where the listener knows what s/he is listening to) are invalid, and this has been proven many times in many different disciplines.
 It must be possible to obtain a statistically significant result - getting the right answer 50% of the time is no better than guesswork.

 You also won't find anything here that suggests or recommends ultra-fast or fast recovery diodes, because there's simply no point for 50Hz or 60Hz mains.
-Fast diodes are needed in switchmode supplies because they operate at anything from 25kHz up to 100kHz or more.
-They don't "sound better" than ordinary diodes, and again, only double-blind tests will reveal if anyone can really hear the difference.
+However, as noted in section 9, they don't do any harm and if that's what you prefer then use them by all means.
+Fast diodes essential in switchmode supplies because they operate at anything from 25kHz up to 100kHz or more.
+They don't 'sound better' than ordinary diodes, and again, only double-blind tests will reveal if anyone can really hear the difference.
 Remember that the idea of a rectifier and filter is to produce DC which is then used by the electronics.
 The idea that one rectifier type supposedly sounds 'better' than another is quite silly.
 There is no evidence that there is the slightest difference to sound quality if fast diodes are used, despite countless unsubstantiated claims.

 There is one application where fast diodes are definitely recommended, and that's for 'choke input' filters, where the diodes feed rectified AC to the filter cap(s) via an inductor.
 These are not covered here because they are extremely uncommon in modern equipment, although a superficially similar arrangement is often used in regulated switchmode power supplies.